-A popular new application for the optimization problems above is compressed sensing1 (CS) [9], [10], [27].
+A popular new application for the optimization problems above is compressive sensing (CS) [9], [10], [27].
 Recent results show that a relatively small number of random projections of a sparse signal can contain most of its salient information.
-In the noiseless setting, accurate approximations can be obtained by finding a sparse signal that matches the random projections of the original signal, a problem which can be cast as (3).
-Problem (2) is a robust version of this reconstruction process, which is resilient to errors and noisy data.
-Similar criteria have been proposed and analyzed in [11], [49].
+In the noiseless setting, accurate approximations can be obtained by finding a sparse signal that matches the random projections of the original signal, a problem which can be cast as (4).

-1A comprehensive, and frequently updated repository of CS literature and software can be fond in www.dsp.ece.rice.edu/cs/.
+A comprehensive, and frequently updated repository of CS literature and software can be found in www.dsp.ece.rice.edu/cs/.